 Civilians in eastern Ukraine are severely affected.
 According to the UN, some 3.8 million Ukrainians are in need of humanitarian assistance.
 Over 3,1 million Ukrainians have been displaced by the violence, and struggle to access their rights.
 Of those, some 1,5 million have fled the country.

-In many areas affected by the hostilities, particularly along the front-lines, civilians lack access to basic services.
+In many areas affected by the hostilities, particularly along the front-lines, civilians lack basic services.
 Employment is scarce, the sick cannot access medical care, and the population at large lacks adequate food, shelter, heating and money.
 Prices of basic goods continued to grow.
 Freedom of movement across the front-line remains a major challenge, with security concerns and administrative barriers; nevertheless, it is estimated that 700,000 civilians travel between government controlled and non-government controlled areas every month in order to maintain family ties, look after property, access markets, health care and social payments.